Teacher Salary & Teacher Pay – What to Expect?

-Teaching jobs, especially those in Math and Science fields, will most likely always be readily available for qualified teachers.
+Teaching jobs, especially those in math and science fields, will most likely always be readily available for qualified teachers.
 If there is a shortage area, these subject areas tend to offer the added benefit of repaying part or all of the teacher's student loans for acquiring the degree.
-Overall, the teaching field is one that is growing at a normal to above normal rate with salaries rising slowly (BLS.gov).
+Overall, the teaching field is one that is growing at a normal rate of 4% from 2019-2029, according to the BLS.

 Teachers do tend to have a local credit union option that offers a higher than average interest and access to a retirement plan.
 Insurance is also part of the teaching profession and decent insurance is often available at a reasonable price.
-In addition, most states allow ten month employees (teachers) to alter their income to be paid as twelve month employees.
-This does not mean pay is increased, but that it is paid out differently over the school year and summer.
+In addition, most states allow 10-month employees (teachers) to alter their income to be paid as 12-month employees.
+This does not mean pay is increased, but that it is paid out over the school year and summer.

 Preschool Teacher Salary